Living in Spain After Brexit: What You Need to Know

 Your Rights in Spain After Brexit

-It has long been the case that UK citizens who lived in Spain before Brexit took place and who registered as residents in Spain would be issued with a TIE residence card.
-Formally known as the “Tarjeta de Identidad de Extranjero” card, this is an identity card that is currently issued to non-EU residents of Spain: the newest version of this card contains key biometric data about the card holder and can be used to make overseas travel more straightforward.
+If you were lucky enough to be living in Spain before Brexit, and able to prove your residency in the country when they change of Brexit took place then you would have been issued with a TIE residence card.
+Formally known as the “Tarjeta de Identidad de Extranjero” card, this is an identity card that was issued to non-EU residents of Spain.
+The newest version of this card contains key biometric data about the card holder and can be used to make overseas travel more straightforward.
 It is worth noting, however, that the card that is issued to Britons will be slightly different to the one that is issued to other third country nationals.
-Britons who were living in Spain before the end of the transition period had an easier route to residency than those residents of other third party countries, but if you are looking to move to Spain now, after Brexit has taken place, then you will be in the same position as any other third party national, and you will need to secure a visa.
+Britons who were living in Spain before the end of the transition period had an easier route to residency than those residents of other third party countries, but if you are looking to move to Spain now, after Brexit has taken place, then you will be in the same position as any other third party national, and you will need to secure a visa before you enter the country.

 If you were living in Spain before Brexit, and have not yet secured residency, there’s no need to panic.
 Many residency appointments have been delayed, or are difficult to secure, as a result of both excess demand and the coronavirus crisis.
-But provided you can evidence your pre-Brexit residence in the country, and you have an upcoming appointment in place, you will still be eligible to stay in the country and to receive a residency permit.
+But provided you can evidence your pre-Brexit residence in the country, you will still be eligible to stay in the country and to receive a residency permit.
+Please do this sooner rather than later, as this loophole is likely to close soon.

 Your Right to Buy Property